jillrizley/full-stack-project-front-end/README.md

 My original plan was to have the back end started and tested by Day 2, front end and javascript worked on Day 3+4, have everything working together flawlessly by Day 5, and spend Day 6 deploying, setting up this readme and working on the visual aspect.

 I began filling out the back-end, using some examples from class and information from a past project, tic-tac-toe for the authentication for sign-in features.
 I made good progress and mostly stuck to my schedule for the continuation of the project time, but got stuck the night of Day 5 and spent most of day 6 fixing that bug.
 I continued to have a difficult time making things work how I wanted.

-Unsolved: Cannot remove show, and cannot click attended.
-Need to do a lot of work to fix these issues and others deeper in the code.